Guaranteed Best Mortgage Rates Ontario, From 3.99% 5 Years Fixed and 5.15% Variable

 (5-10 minute read)

-This guide is a streamlined and refined summary of the knowledge learned as a Mortgage Broker and Certified Financial Planer (CFP) in Ontario for over 16 years, successfully completing over 1800 mortgages.
+This guide is a summary of the knowledge learned as a Mortgage Broker and Certified Financial Planer (CFP) advising on Ontario mortgage rates for over 16 years, successfully completing over 1800 mortgages.

-While its widely known that finding the best Ontario mortgage rates is the main goal for most borrowers when selecting their mortgage, the secret that’s been learned over time is that the mortgage rate alone is just one part of your most successful mortgage savings strategy
+While its widely known that finding the best mortgage rates in Ontario is the main goal for most borrowers when selecting their mortgage, the secret (that’s not as easy to see at first glance) is that the mortgage rate alone is just one part of your most successful mortgage savings strategy.

-The guide below tells a story of how a mortgage rate decision can be made from several perspectives.
-Starting with a 2024 mortgage rate outlook, you’ll develop a good sense for your best-fit mortgage, and exactly how to most comfortably save thousands of dollars of mortgage interest, along with your best mortgage rate.
+Starting with a current September 2024 mortgage rate outlook, this guide will help you develop a good sense for your best-fit mortgage, and exactly how to most comfortably save thousands of dollars on mortgage interest, along with your best mortgage rate.

 Specifically, we will look at:

-• 2024 Ontario mortgage rate forecast: Rates Move Sideways, Then Move Down
+• 2024 Ontario mortgage rate forecast: Rates Slowly Move Down

 • Fixed vs Variable Rate Mortgages Ontario: Which could save you more in 2024?